This post may contain affiliate links. Please see our disclosure policy.

 • Position a rack in the center of the oven, preheat to 350°F and generously butter a 13 x 9-inch baking dish.

-• In a large mixing bowl, combine the eggs, cottage cheese, sour cream, pineapple, vanilla, cinnamon, 2 tablespoons of the sugar and a pinch of salt.
-Add the noodles and raisins and combine thoroughly.
+• Whisk the eggs in a large bowl, then add the cottage cheese, sour cream, pineapple, vanilla, cinnamon, 2 tablespoons of the sugar, and a pinch of salt.
+Fold in the noodles and raisins until evenly combined.

-• Transfer the kugel mixture to the prepared baking dish, cover tightly with aluminum foil and bake for 45 minutes.
+• Spread the mixture evenly in the prepared baking dish.
+Cover tightly with foil to prevent drying and bake for 45 minutes.

 Notes